|AVT-305 ||NATO UNCLASSIFIED||Active||RSM||2017||2018||Sensing Systems for Integrated Vehicle Health Management (IVHM) of Military Vehicles ||1|

 - Assessment of the identification and neutralization techniques and methods for the defined threats and scenarios.

 The group’s objectives will be achieved through liaison with Ships’ Commands, Operational Staff, other NATO groups and national researchers.
-The topics to be covered include investigations into (i) the sensitivity of the predicted propagation to the data available onboard ship, (ii) the level of detail required on the operational ship’s signature, as well as details of any countermeasures, (iii) the effect of different threat characteristics on the ship’s susceptibility.
-The propagation studies will be exploited to assess the range at which the ship is likely to be detected by the threat and also the range at which a small threat target is likely to be detected by the ship, hence improving the ship’s situational awareness.
+The topics to be covered include investigations into (i) the sensitivity of the predicted propagation to the data available on-board ship, (ii) the level of detail required on the operational ship’s signature, as well as details of any countermeasures, (iii) the effect of different threat characteristics on the ship’s susceptibility.
 The proposed group will use the data gathered in NATO and national trials to validate modelling.
 A workshop will be organized on the effect of radar signature management on the kill chain; other groups will be invited to participate.

 Acoustic communication (Speech and hearing) is one of the most important abilities for soldiers to perform their tasks.
 Misunderstandings can cause fatal accidents or lead to errors in decision making.
 Within NATO coalitions, communications take place between native and non-native English-Speakers and English-Listeners.
 Communicating in a non-native language between speakers and listeners with even the best of language skills can be difficult, and variations in the levels of language training, environmental noise, operational acuity, and adjunct communication gear can make reasonable speaker/listeners non-functional at communicating.
 The NATO setup imposes inherent communications risks which need to be analyzed to develop rules for a reliable multilingual Auditory Communication between participating nations.